Steel Door with Sidelights: A Buyer's Guide

 The sidelights are where you can really start to define your entryway’s character.
 You can decide whether to place a sidelight on one or both sides of your door to create a balanced or asymmetrical look.
 The glass itself offers another layer of personalization.
 Do you want clear glass to maximize sunlight and offer an unobstructed view, or would you prefer frosted or textured glass for more privacy without sacrificing natural light?
 The choice allows you to control both the aesthetic and the atmosphere of your home’s entrance, making it feel open and inviting or private and serene.

-Select Finishes, Colors, and Hardware
+Personalize with Finishes, Colors, and Hardware

 Modern steel doors are incredibly versatile when it comes to appearance.
 They are often made from tough, 12-gauge iron with special coatings to prevent rust, ensuring they stand up to the elements.
 While you can go with a classic painted finish in any color you can imagine, you can also get finishes that beautifully mimic the look of real wood, like oak or mahogany.
 This gives you the warmth and classic appeal of a wood door with the superior durability of steel.
 The hardware—your handle, lockset, and hinges—is the finishing touch.
 Choose from finishes like matte black, brushed nickel, or oil-rubbed bronze to complement your door and your home’s overall style.